novix-sa/Pyplan/docs/Pyplan Library.md

 ## Function List
 Pyplan Library group a set of functions that helps operate with the concept of Index as defined in Pyplan.
-For more transparency, these functions are contained in a module that is automatically imported when creating a model.
+For more transparency, these functions are contained in a module that is automatically imported when creating or opening a model.
+You can inspect its code, searching the functions by name in the Search Box
 You can search for any of the following functions at the digram
 ![](http://img.pyplan.org/pyplan_library_list_of_functions.png)